The latest release of Flux is Flux 8.0.13. Overview and release notes are here: Overview Release Notes

-Flux orchestrates file transfers and batch processing with a unique architecture that integrates workflow, distributed processing, managed file transfer, monitoring, job scheduling, and error handling.
+Flux schedules batch jobs and orchestrates file transfers with a unique architecture that integrates workflow, distributed processing, managed file transfer, monitoring, job scheduling, and error handling.

-- Need to be transferred unattended to reduce processing time and expense, increase reliability, and meet service level agreements.
+- Need to run unattended to reduce processing time and expense, increase reliability, and meet service level agreements.

-- Need to be transferred in a secure and reliable manner among different platforms and systems.
+- Need to execute in a secure and reliable manner among different platforms and systems.

-- Need to be moved between many different functions running on a variety of platforms and machines.
+- Need to coordinate between many different functions running on a variety of platforms and machines.

-- Need to flow through processes that are time-driven, process-driven, or manually triggered, and may have many workflow dependencies.
+- Need to execute processes that are time-driven, process-driven, or manually triggered, and may have many workflow dependencies.

-- Need to be processed with the same programs and same (or varying) parameters, ensuring data integrity and consistency of processing.
+- Need to run with the same programs and same (or varying) parameters, ensuring data integrity and consistency of processing.

 - Require flexible processing that includes scripting, command lines, REST, and Java.